 Welcome to the IEEE Communication Society Europe, Middle East and Africa (EMEA) region website!

 We have two major challenges – one is the membership growth in our Region, and the other increasing industry – academia cooperation.
-The coordination of the latter is the responsibility of Ali C. Begen from Turkey, supported by Peter Rost from Nokia Networks, Munich, Germany.
+The coordination of the membership activities is the responsibility of Marwa K. Qaraqe from Qatar, and Mustapha Benjillali from Morocco; while the industry and academia cooperation is led by Diomidis Michalopoulos from Germany.
 The task is not easy in the current business environment, taking into account industry restructuring, growing competition, and changes in the overall markets but I do hope that we will be able propose working initiatives strengthening cooperation between the industry and the academia within the EMEA Region.

 You are welcome to join us for your professional benefit and for the benefit of our society!